Mhaiyang/mirror/README.md

 ## Change Log
 2018/7/27   Tried to changed mask branch, bad results.
+Begin to augment data set.

 2018/7/25   mAP and mAP_range is ok, but i am not sure whether it is right or not.